 - Rheumatoid arthritis, psoriatic arthritis, lupus and other immunosuppressive conditions are significantly associated with severe disease.
-There was mixed evidence of any association between steroids, use of immunosuppressant medication, angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor (AT1) antagonists and severe COVID-19 disease but very few studies have investigated this.
+There was mixed evidence of any association between steroids, use of immunosuppressant medication, angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor type 1 (AT1) antagonists and severe COVID-19 disease but very few studies have investigated this.

 Link to this part of the evidence review here.